 In this case, people feel tremors or dizziness, inebriation or unsteadiness, ataxia, and visual disturbances.
 This problem may be due to large quantity consumption or ingestion of poorly cooked morels (16).

 Morel mushrooms contain toxins that are heat labile, volatile, and water-soluble.
 These toxins decrease after boiling and drying but do not remove completely however the person who eats only a few of the cooked mushrooms may ingest sufficiently detoxified amounts so as to remain symptom-free (17).

 3. Consumption of false morels

 Verpa bohemica and Gyromitra esculenta are also called false morel which is mistaken for the similar-appearing morel mushroom.
-Therefore false morel may cause significant toxicity symptoms like vomiting, epigastric distress, hepatotoxicity with painless jaundice and biochemical pancreatitis (18, 19).
-Moreover, one study also suggested that after the intake of raw Gyromitra esculenta resulted in induction of cancer (20).
+Therefore false morel may cause significant toxicity symptoms like vomiting, epigastric distress, hepatotoxicity with painless jaundice, and biochemical pancreatitis (18, 19).
+Moreover, one study also suggested that the intake of raw Gyromitra esculenta resulted in the induction of cancer (20).

 How to Clean Morel Mushrooms?

 Before cooking morel mushroom has to clean properly (sand and grit) for this soak them in cold water with salt for 10-15 min.
 Drain and rinse 2 times again with water to remove the salt.
 Before storing these mushrooms make sure that the mushrooms become dry completely or it wit perish or degrade very fast.